DS-Ali-Arshad/CodSoft-Data-Science-Intern-Task-02/README.md

 9. [License](#license)

 ## Dataset
 I used the Iris dataset, which contains information about iris flowers, including features like sepal length, sepal width, petal length, and petal width.
-The dataset is available in the 'Datasets' folder.
+The dataset is available in the `Dataset` folder.

 ## Data Preprocessing
 I performed various data preprocessing tasks, including handling duplicate records, encoding the target variable, and feature scaling.

 ## Machine Learning Models
-I implemented and trained several machine learning models, including Support Vector Classification (SVC), Logistic Regression, K-Nearest Neighbors (KNN), Decision Tree, Random Forest, and Gradient Boosting.
+I implemented and trained several machine learning models, including `Support Vector Classification (SVC)`, `Logistic Regression`, `K-Nearest Neighbors (KNN)`, `Decision Tree`, `Random Forest`, and `Gradient Boosting`.
 The 'CodSoft_Task02_Iris_Classification.ipynb' file contains the code for each model.

 ## Results
 The models were evaluated, and their performance was assessed.
 The accuracy results are summarized in the 'Results' folder.